wumpus/paramsurvey/README.md

 The user supplies a worker function, which takes a dict of parameters (pset) and returns a dict of results.

-The user also supplies a list of parameter sets, perhaps constructed using the helper function `paramsurvey.params.product()`.
+The user also supplies a list of parameter sets (psets), perhaps constructed using the helper function `paramsurvey.params.product()`.

 Calling `pararamsurvey.map()` executes the worker function once for each pset.
 It returns a `MapResults` object, containing the results,